Mr-BFF/Mr-B.F.F-Bot-Contributions-Open-/README.md

 Once you have contributed, please DM me on my Social Medias.

 The bot uses Node JS v12.14.0.
-The service is used for Discord.
-My token is not in the text files!
+The service is used for Discord. <b>My token is not in the text files!
+Don't ask for my token either!!!!</b>

 Download Node JS: https://nodejs.org/
-Go to node.js command prompt and then type your file location to where you saved your bots code on your folder.
+<li>Go to node.js command prompt and then type your file location to where you saved your bots code on your folder.
 Type that full path, ex.
-Cd C:\nodejs
+Cd C:\nodejs</li>
-Then type in node bot.js then hit ENTER.
+<li>Then type in node bot.js then hit ENTER.</li>
-The bot will go online.
+<li>The bot will go online.</li>

 Right click on the bot’s js file and then click edit.